yoshspider/EigenvalueProject/README.md

 ### Differential Equations

 Eigenvalue computation has important applications in differential equations.
 Both n-order ordinary differential equations and partial differential equations can be converted into matrix form such that the eigenvalues of such a matrix will be the solution set for the set of differential equations.
-For example,
+For example, a second order differential equation such as $$ y'' + 4y' + 3y = 0$$ can be transformed into a matrix problem where a vector $x$ represents $[y, y']$ and the equality $x' = Ax$ can be setup where $A$ would be the coefficients to make this equation true.
+This looks very similar to the definition of an eigenvector, and the solution set would just be the sum of each eigenvector times $e^\lambda$ pair.

 ### Optimization